1. Your Privacy Explained

 |_gid||Analytics||This cookie is installed by Google Analytics.
 The cookie is used to generate statistical data on how the visitor uses the website||1 day|

 We use Google Analytics to store information about how visitors use our website.
-This information help us determine what improvements we can make to give visitors a better user experience.
+This information helps us determine what improvements we can make to give visitors a better user experience.
 Google Analytics is a third-party information storage system by Google that records information about the pages you visit, the length of time you spend on a specific page and the website in general.
 It also helps us understand how you arrived at the site which helps us to understand how our SEO is performing.

 You can opt out of Google analytics by installing the Google Analytics Opt-Out Browser Add In; you can find more information on this feature here.